Windows 365 vs. AVD: What’s best for your business?

 Windows 365

-Focused on giving users a Windows experience no matter where they are or what device they are on, Windows 365 is a dedicated machine in the cloud for each user.
+Focused on giving users a Windows experience no matter where they are or what device they are using, Windows 365 is a dedicated machine in the cloud for each user.
 Applications are installed on the Cloud PC just like the user’s laptop/desktop or any other device – all with unified security and end-to-end management wrapped around it to make it a smooth experience for both IT and users.

 Logging on can be accomplished by the RDS (Remote Desktop Services) Client – just like you use to connect to AVD – or users can connect any device running any operating system via a web browser.